MicheleGravagnone/task-tracker-cli/README.md

 **Tasks disappear between sessions**
 The file is created in the current working directory.
 Always run `task-cli` from the same directory, or set a fixed path by editing the `FILE` constant in `TaskRepository.java` to an absolute path.

+**`task-cli` says "Permission denied" on Linux or macOS** The execute bit is not set on the wrapper script.
+Run `chmod +x task-cli` from the project root and try again.